jackmerrill/maatt.fr/content/legal/ownership.md

 +++
-title= "Transparency of ownership and maintership" template= "layouts/page.html" updated="2022-07-31"
+title= "Transparency of ownership and maintership" template= "layouts/page.html" updated="2022-08-03"
 +++

-This list only contains brands or other bodies that are not on the `maatt.fr`, `maatt.ch` or `doamatto.xyz` domains.
-Services under those domains are under doamatto EI.
+This list only contains brands or other bodies that are not under doamatto EI.
+Services or websites using the `maatt.fr`, `maatt.ch` or `doamatto.xyz` domains are under doamatto EI.

 I own or share the ownership of the following:
   - **[doamatto EI,](https://doamatto.xyz) and Matthew Ronchetto d.b.a. doamatto,—** sole, pending registration in France